CS-LNU-Learning-Objects/exercise-temple-of-dom/README.md

 * [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template)

 Look at the picture below for an example of the result.
 OBS!
 This image was captured with plugins activated so your result could vary.
-Below is the translation of the swedish.

 ![facit bild](facit.png)

-* "Här kommer lite text med en span-tagg" == "Here are some text whitin a span tag"
-* "Antal element" == "Number of elements"
-* "Antal attribut" == "Number of attributes"
-* "Antal kommentarer" == "Number of comments"
-* "Antal textnoder" == "Number of text node"